kanincityy/hate_speech_detection_transformers/README.md

 This repository supports ongoing research into detecting hate speech in **Swedish**, a low-resource language, leveraging the power of Transformer models.
 The project explores the effectiveness of large multilingual models (e.g., mBERT, XLM-R) and various cross-lingual transfer learning techniques compared to monolingual approaches.

-This work is part of my Computational Linguistics @ UCL.
+This work is part of my Computational Linguistics module @ UCL.

 ---